zchee/neovim-wiki/Installing-Neovim.md

 For instructions on how to install the Python modules, see [`:help nvim_python`](http://neovim.io/doc/user/nvim_python.html).

-When installing python packages, ensure that you have python2-greenlet-devel package installed
+When installing Python packages, ensure that you have the python2-greenlet-devel package installed.

 ## Slackware